-School staff may become aware of warning signs which indicate a child is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns to a member of the Senior Leadership Team.
+School staff may become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns to a member of Pastoral Care or Senior Leadership Team.

-Some potential signs may be:-
+Some potential signs may be:

-- Changes in eating / sleeping habits;
+- Changes in eating / sleeping habits

-- Changes in activities e.g. giving up hobbies, clubs;
+- ♣ Changes in activities e.g. giving up hobbies, clubs

-- Expressing feelings of failure , uselessness, despair;
+- ♣ Expressing feelings of failure , uselessness, despair

-- Increasing isolation, becoming socially withdrawn;
+- Increasing isolation, becoming socially withdrawn

-- Changes in academic attainment;
+- ♣ Changes in academic attainment

-- Frequent absences from school;
+- Frequent absences from school

-- Deterioration in physical appearance;
+- Deterioration in physical appearance

-- Changes in clothing e.g. long sleeves in summer;
+- ♣ Changes in clothing e.g. long sleeves in summer

-- Talking about self-harm or suicide;
+- Talking about self-harm or suicide

-- Abusing drugs / alcohol;
+- Abusing drugs / alcohol

-- Changes in peer relationships;
+- Changes in peer relationships

-- Physical illness e.g. stomach pain, headaches;
+- ♣ Physical illness e.g. stomach pain, headaches

-- Aggressive responses to offers of support;
+- ♣ Aggressive responses to offers of support

-Responding to concerns about mental health?
+Responding to concerns about Mental Health

-A child may choose to talk about concerns about themselves or a friend to any member of staff, so all staff need to know how to respond appropriately to a concern expressed by a child.
-(See mental health guidance for staff).
+A pupil may choose to talk about concerns about themselves or a friend to any member of staff, so all staff need to know how to respond appropriately to a concern expressed by a young person (see mental health guidance for staff).

-If a child chooses to disclose concerns about their own mental health or that of a friend to a member of staff, the member of staff's response should always be calm, supportive and non-judgemental.
+If a pupil chooses to disclose concerns about their own mental health, or that of a friend, to a member of staff, the member of staff's response should always be calm, supportive and non-judgemental.

-Staff should listen, rather than try to give advice and our first thoughts should be of the child's emotional and physical safety rather than of exploring 'Why?'
+Staff should listen, rather than try to give advice and our first thoughts should be of the pupil's emotional and physical safety rather than of exploring 'why?'
 For more information about how to respond to mental health concerns raised by a young person sensitively see appendix D.

-All mental health concerns should be recorded in writing and held within the child's Pastoral Notes.
+All mental health concerns should be recorded in writing by the pupil's Pastoral Care Teacher and held within the pupil's Pastoral Notes.
 This written record should include:

-- The name of the member of staff who reported the concern; - Any significant events (risks to the young person or others); - The agreed outcome.
+- The name of the member of staff to whom the concern was made - Any significant events (risks to the young person or others) - The agreed outcome.